The Five Essential Estate Planning Tools

 The Health Insurance Portability and Accountability Act (HIPAA) established national standards to protect the privacy of patients’ health care information by regulating the use and disclosure of “protected health information.”
 A HIPAA Authorization ensures your loved ones and decision makers can gain access to medical information about your condition when they need it.

+The last estate planning tool is Trusts.
 There are many types of trusts, capable of helping you accomplish a variety of goals.
 However, when most people think about trusts, a Revocable Living Trust is the one they have in mind.

 A Revocable Living Trust allows you to maintain complete control over your assets while you are alive and after you have passed away.
 You don’t have to transfer your assets to the trust all at once, you can do so over time and even add to the trust as you acquire new assets.